Policies in AI Robotics

 - Small model size (2B parameters) for efficient fine-tuning and fast inference on Nvidia Jetson devices.

-Train gr00t-n1 on Replicate
+Train gr00t-n1 with phospho

 The gr00t-N1 model is a promptable model by NVIDIA

-pi0 and pi-0 FAST by Physical Intelligence
+pi0, pi-0 FAST, and pi0.5 by Physical Intelligence

-pi0, also written as π₀ or pi zero, is a a flow-based diffusion vision-language-action model (VLA) by Physical Intelligence.
+pi0 (October 2024), also written as π₀ or pi zero, is a a flow-based diffusion vision-language-action model (VLA) by Physical Intelligence.
 The weight of pi0 are open sourced on Hugging Face.
 Learn more.

 RT-2 and AutoRT by Google DeepMind

-RT-2 is Google DeepMind’s twist on VLAs.
+RT-2 (July 2023) is Google DeepMind’s twist on VLAs.
 It’s a closed-source model, very similar to OpenVLA. based on the Palm architecture.
 The model is trained on a large dataset of human demonstrations.
 Learn more.

-AutoRT is a framework by Google DeepMind, designed for robot fleets and data collection.
+AutoRT (January 2024) is a framework by Google DeepMind, designed for robot fleets and data collection.
 A LLM is used to generate “to do lists” for robots based on descriptions of the environment.
 The to do lists tasks are then executed by teleoperators, a scripted pick policy, or RT-2 (Google’s VLA).
 Learn more.

 LeRobot Integration